neilr8133/microservice_demo1/README.md

 in the `setup.py` file and for a production system the dev/demo group could be removed--although there should also be no harm in letting them be deployed.

-Initialize the database (this command can be re-run later to clear any lingering jobs):
+Initialize the database (this command can be re-run later to clear any stale entries):

+		(venv_master) $ cd src
+		(venv_master) $ python initialize.py

+In the 'minion' window, repeat these steps to install the requirements for the minion:

+		$ cd minion
+		$ virtualenv ./venv_minion
+		$ . ./venv_minion/scripts/activate

+(or on Windows):

+		> .\\venv_minion\\scripts\\activate.bat

+and then continue with installation and initialization:

+		(venv_minion) $ python src/setup.py install
-		(venv) $ cd src
+		(venv_minion) $ cd src
-		(venv) $ python initialize.py
+		(venv_minion) $ python initialize.py

 ## Usage

 To start the master:

-		(venv) $ python master.py
+		(venv_master) $ python master.py

+This will start a listening agent on :8010 (you can configure this in the `master/config.ini` file).

-To get a quick list of the available endpoints, you can query the master itself:
+To get a quick list of the available endpoints, you can query the master itself using the `httpie` utility that was installed during setup:

-		(venv) $ http localhost:8010/
+		(venv_master) $ http localhost:8010/

+At this point, you should also start the minion so that the master has something to talk to (this will start a listening agent on :8020):

+		(venv_minion) $ python minion.py

+You can change the port the minion listens on in `minion/config.ini` but if you do then make sure you also update the corresponding `minion_port` entry in `master/config.ini`.

 ### /query/<uuid>